Roymaniac/alx-system_engineering-devops/0x00-shell_basics/README.md

 Use `file /tmp/iamafile` print the file type of a file named `iamafile`

 Use `ln -s /bin/ls` to create a symbolic link in `/bin/ls` called __ls__

+Use `cp -nu *.html` to copy all tml files from the current working directory to the parent working directory but only copy file that did not exist in the `parent` directory or were newer than the `versions` on the parent directory